 Academic advising within the School of Science and Technology Intelligence will be managed through Department Chairs and the Program Director.
 The Department Chair will serve as the academic advisor to all in-residence/full-time, part-time evening, and weekend MSTI degree-seeking students pursuing a concentration in their department.
 The Program Director will serve as the academic advisor for all non-concentration MSTI students.
 Academic center students should first coordinate with their Center Director for all initial questions prior to going to the Department Chair or Program Director.
-Likewise, full-time students should direct initial questions to their track advisor, but as they determine their degree completion option (thesis, applied research project, or portfolio) they should receive academic advising from their degree completion advisor.
+Likewise, full-time students should direct initial questions to their track advisor, but as they determine their research option for degree completion (thesis, applied research project, or portfolio) they should receive academic advising from their research-option-for-degree-completion advisor.
 The Department Chair will also serve as the initial academic advisor for certificate students until a certificate lead is identified.
 The Program Director will serve as the curriculum advisor to all students, brief students on upcoming scheduled offerings/changes, and assist with unique academic issues.
-The Associate Dean and Assistant Dean are the central point of contact regarding any questions related to the NIU student experience in the school.
-Note: The Associate Dean and Program Director are duties of one administrator in the school.
-If a student is having difficulty in a class, the student should seek out support from the instructor, the course director, the Department Chair, Academic Center Director, or Associate Dean.
+The Associate Dean is the central point of contact regarding any questions related to the NIU student experience in the school.
+If a student is having difficulty in a class, the student should seek support from the instructor, the course director, the Department Chair, the Academic Center Director, or the Associate Dean.
 Advice and counsel may also be sought through a student's appropriate home agency representative: Agency Chair or Senior Service Officer.